Tools to Protect Against Elder Abuse

 As long as the elderly person is alive, the guardian of the Estate is required to present an annual accounting to the probate judge.
 The annual accounting provides the judge and any other interested parties the details of how the elderly person’s money was spent throughout the year.
 The guardian of the Person is required to present an annual report to the probate judge.
 In the annual report, the guardian of the Person gives a brief summary of the elderly person’s life over the past year: where they live; if they moved; if there was a major health incident, etc.

-The attorneys at Hays Firm, LLC are available to discuss the guardianship process with you and your elderly loved one.
+The attorneys at Hays Firm, LLC are available to discuss elder law and the guardianship process with you and your elderly loved one.

 Unfortunately, many people do not realize that their loved one was a victim of elder abuse until after the person passes.
 It is difficult to recover monies after a person dies.
 However, recovery is not impossible.
 The Illinois Probate Act provides heirs or otherwise interested parties with tools to investigate financial abuse and procedures for recovering monies that were transferred prior to death.